-The Resolute Support Mission currently comprises around 16,000 personnel from 39 NATO Allies and partners.
+The Resolute Support Mission currently comprises around 16,000 personnel from 41 NATO Allies and partners.
 It operates with one ‘hub’ (Kabul/Bagram) and four ‘spokes’ (Mazar-e-Sharif in the north, Herat in the west, Kandahar in the south, and Laghman in the east).
 In addition to the train, advice and assist its purpose is to help the Afghan security forces and institutions:

 - develop the capacity to defend Afghanistan

-- to protect its citizens in a sustainable manner
+- protect its citizens in a sustainable manner

 Resolute Support Mission focuses primarily on training, advice and assistance activities at the security-related ministries, in the country’s institutions, and among the senior ranks of the army and police.